ayashrath/analyze-whatsapp-chat/README.md

 ## Description

-whatsapp-analyse is a command-line program to analyse personal or group WhatsApp chats.
+whatsapp-analyse is a command-line program, to analyse personal or group WhatsApp chats.
 It requires python3 to work and will work in all major operating systems.
+It is procedurally programmed in Python.

 ## INSTALLATION